What Do I Need to Know about Lung Cancer Screening?

 Review the criteria to determine if your patient is eligible for lung cancer screening.

 - Talking with Your Patients about Screening for Lung Cancer

-Use this document from the USPSTF to discuss lung cancer screening with your patients.
+Use this document from the United States Preventative Services Task Force (USPSTF) to discuss lung cancer screening with your patients.

 Lung Association Position Statements

-- American Lung Association Statement on the CMS Decision Regarding Coverage on LCDT Screening
+- American Lung Association Statement on the Centers for Medicare and Medicaid Services Decision Regarding Coverage on LCDT Screening

 Read the Lung Association's response to Medicare's decision to cover lung cancer screening.